Coffeehouse culture of Baghdad: Ibrahim Arab Café

 Ibrahim Arab Café (مقهى إبراهيم عرب) was an old coffeehouse that existed in the Royal era in the A'dhamiyya district.
-The café was not famous for its own sake but for the fame of its owner, Ibrahim Arab, who was a Baghdadi social figure famous for creating fictional over-the-top stories that he attributed to himself which he told to visitors who gathered around him in the café.
+The café was not famous in its own right but for the fame of its owner, Ibrahim Arab, who was a Baghdadi social figure renowned for creating fictional over-the-top stories that he attributed to himself, which he told to visitors who gathered around him in the coffeehouse.
 Such stories include how he ate most days of the week with King Faisal I, the time Adolf Hitler invited him on a tour around Germany, that time he almost destroyed Baghdad by pulling the Eastern side with a hook while fishing on the Tigris River, the time he and a drunk Nuri al-Said had lunch together and that the captain of the nobles of Baghdad did not enjoy his dinner except with Ibrahim's company.
-The visitors encouraged Ibrahim to make more stories.
+The visitors would also encourage Ibrahim to make more stories.

 Al-Nu'man Café

-Al-Nu'man Café (مقهى النعمان) is a café located in al-A'dhamiyya District and owned by Nu'man Thabet.
-During the beginning of the US-led invasion of Iraq, former-Iraqi President Saddam Hussein took a final public tour around Baghdad.
-During this tour, he visited the café which brought fame into it with many customers visiting it to discuss the latest news.
+Al-Nu'man Café (مقهى النعمان) is a coffeehouse located in al-A'dhamiyya District and was owned by Nu'man Thabet.
+During the beginning of the US-led invasion of Iraq, former Iraqi President Saddam Hussein took a final public tour around Baghdad.
+During this tour, he visited the coffeehouse that gave it its fame, leading many customers to visit it and discuss the latest news at the time.

 Al-Rusafa district

 14th of July Café

 Abd al-Karim Qasim's portrait was spread throughout Baghdadi coffeehouses after the 14 July Revolution.

 The 14 July Café (مقهى ١٤ تموز) was a coffeehouse that existed on al-Kifah Street, then called King Ghazi Street.
 The coffeehouse was established by the Iraqi Communist Party as part of a campaign to establish cafes around Baghdad to spread its influence across.
 The coffeehouse was established in front of the Anjar Café, on the other side of al-Kifah Street.
 The coffeehouse's walls were decorated with banners that glorified Abd al-Karim Qasim and had slogans that said "Long live the sole leader, Abd al-Karim Qasim" and "Long live the democratic leader Abd al-Karim Qasim" along with framed pictures of Karl Marx, Friedrich Engels, Vladimir Lenin and Joseph Stalin.
-Influence of the communist party started to decline in the street after the leader of the Latin Cathedral of St. Joseph made a speech in which he described communists as "anarchists" and eventually, the coffeehouse stopped letting in patrons with communist ideas which lead to its closure.
+The influence of the communist party started to decline in the street after the leader of the Latin Cathedral of St. Joseph made a speech in which he described communists as "anarchists."
+Eventually, the coffeehouse stopped letting in patrons with communist ideas, which led to its closure.